AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 Stump-toed Gecko, Common Four-clawed Gecko, Stump-tailed Gecko

-In Australia it is native only on the Cook Islands and Christmas Island
+In Australia it is only found on Christmas Island

 On the Australian mainland